 Introduction & Context

-The stripping-section operating line describes the material-balance relationship between the liquid and vapor phases inside the stripping section of a continuous distillation column.
-It is used to determine the local composition of vapor rising from a tray when the liquid composition on that tray is known, and vice-versa.
-Plotting this line on a McCabe-Thiele diagram allows engineers to step off the theoretical stages required to achieve the desired bottoms purity, making it a cornerstone of binary distillation design and troubleshooting.
+The stripping-section operating line describes the material‑balance relationship between the liquid and vapor phases inside the stripping section of a continuous distillation column.
+It is used to determine the local composition of vapor rising from a tray when the liquid composition on that tray is known, and vice‑versa.
+Plotting this line on a McCabe‑Thiele diagram allows engineers to step off the theoretical stages required to achieve the desired bottoms purity, and it works hand‑in‑hand with the feed condition (q‑line) calculation to define the overall column operating envelope.

 Methodology & Formulas